sapphosraven/SEECS-AI-Receptionist/tts/README.md

 ```bash
 python text_to_speech.py
 ```
-This script automatically selects the appropriate TTS module based on the input configuration or fallback strategy.
+This script is the main script.Other scripts are a substitute which we have worked on

 ### Substitute Scripts
 Run any substitute module directly if needed: